changhsinlee/changhsinlee.github.io/_posts/2018-03-04-pyspark-dataframe-basics.md

 # Dataframe basics for PySpark

 Spark has moved to a dataframe API since version 2.0.
 A dataframe in Spark is similar to a SQL table, an R dataframe, or a pandas dataframe.
-In Spark, however, it is actually a wrapper around RDDs, the basic data structure in Spark.
-Working with dataframes, in my opinion, is easier than RDD most of the time.
+In Spark, dataframe is actually a wrapper around RDDs, the basic data structure in Spark.
+In my opinion, however, working with dataframes is easier than RDD most of the time.

 There are a few ways to read data into Spark as a dataframe.
 In this post, I will load the first few rows of Titanic data on Kaggle into a pandas dataframe, then convert it into a Spark dataframe.